 3. Cocker Spaniel - Beach Holiday in Cornwall

 Full of energy and the kind of dog who loves to wander far and wide, the Cocker Spaniel craves a holiday where it can stretch its legs and explore.
-Not only do they love a long walk, they also adore getting into the water so a beach holiday is ideal for them to get their coat sandy and wet, even if their owners don’t appreciate it!
+Not only do they love a long walk, they also adore getting into the water so a beach holiday in Cornwall is ideal for them to get their coat sandy and wet, even if their owners don’t appreciate it!

 There’s no better place for a cocker spaniel to run free than in Cornwall, a county that has plenty to do for both pets and their owners.
 Cornwall offers a wide selection of dog-friendly cafes, bars and pubs, giving them the best place to lay down and relax after a long day at the beach.
 Not to mention this idyllic part of England is one of the most beautiful places in the country.

 Dr. Heather Venkat says: “Related to the Cockapoo, the Cocker Spaniel loves to exercise and be near their people making the beach the perfect holiday for their personality.
 They can socialize with other pups and people alike, while also snuggling up with their family on the towel under the shade of a big umbrella.
 They have a really strong ability to swim so make sure you give them plenty of time to splash in the sea.”

 Cornwall has so many beaches and places to explore that staying anywhere along the coast will keep a cocker spaniel happy.
 However, Crantock Beach Holiday Park has everything this breed could need and is in a fabulous coastal location that looks over the sea.